ruffle-rs/ruffle/README.md

 Ruffle is in the proof-of-concept stage and can currently run early Flash animations.
 Basic ActionScript 1.0/2.0 support is in place and improving; ActionScript 3.0 support is forthcoming.
 For more info, read the [project roadmap](https://github.com/ruffle-rs/ruffle/wiki/Roadmap).

+## Nightly builds

+[Nightly builds](http://ruffle-rs.s3-website-us-west-1.amazonaws.com/) of Ruffle are available for desktop and web platforms.

 ## Building from source

 [Follow the official guide](https://www.rust-lang.org/tools/install) to install Rust for your platform.